garrandall/popular-music-data/tracks/when-she-dances-joey-scarbury.md

-Ooh, when she dances
+Oh, when she dances
-Ooh, when she dances
+Oh, when she dances